zhangxiaomei-open/zhangxiaomei-open.github.io/_pages/about.md

 News!
 ======
+* Mar.
+2024: We won the WACV 2024 Face Recognition Challenge in the Era of Synthetic Data (FRCSyn).
+Congrats to all collaborators!
 * Dec.
 2023: We won the Best Paper 1st Runner Up in CCBR 2023.
 Congrats to YangTe!
 * Oct.
 2023: I am awarded the IAPR Young Biometrics Investigator Award (**YBIA**).
 Thanks IAPR TC4 committee [<a href="https://iapr-tc4.org/awards/">Link</a>].
 * Mar.
 2023: My paper (first author) is accepted by **TBIOM**, and one paper is accepted by **TIP**.